Sage-Bionetworks/customReferenceMODEL-AD/README.md

 FASTA sequence".
 All other fields were left as default.

-Annotations for human genes were downloaded as a GTF file from Ensembl (GRCh38.112) ([Homo_sapiens.GRCh38.112.gtf.gz](https://ftp.ensembl.org/pub/release-112/gtf/homo_sapiens/Homo_sapiens.GRCh38.112.gtf.gz)) and the annotations for APOE, APP, MAPT, and PSEN1 were extracted into separate files using the command line:
+Annotations for human genes were downloaded as a GTF file from Ensembl (GRCh38.112) ([Homo_sapiens.GRCh38.112.gtf.gz](https://ftp.ensembl.org/pub/release-112/gtf/homo_sapiens/Homo_sapiens.GRCh38.112.gtf.gz)) and the annotations for APOE, APP, CLU, MAPT, and PSEN1 were extracted into separate files using the command line:
 ```
 cat Homo_sapiens.GRCh38.112.gtf | grep ENSG00000130203 > APOE_human.gtf
 ```